hashicorp/terraform-provider-azurerm/website/docs/r/virtual_desktop_host_pool.html.markdown

 * `validation_environment` -  (Optional) Allows you to test service changes before they are deployed to production.
 Defaults to `false`.

-* `load_balancer_type` -  (Optional) `Breadthfirst` load balancing distributes new user sessions across all available session hosts in the host pool.
-    `Depthfirst` load balancing distributes new user sessions to an available session host with the highest number of connections but has not reached its maximum session limit threshold.

-~> **NOTE:** `load_balancer_type` is required if the `type` of your Virtual Desktop Host Pool is `Shared`

 * `personal_desktop_assignment_type` - (Optional) `Automatic` assignment – The service will select an available host and assign it to an user.
     `Direct` Assisnment – Admin selects a specific host to assign to an user.

 ~> **NOTE:** `personal_desktop_assignment_type` is required if the `type` of your Virtual Desktop Host Pool is `Personal`

-* `max_session_limit` (Optional) A valid integer value from 0 to 999999 for the maximum number of users that have concurrent sessions on a session host.
+* `maximum_sessions_allowed` (Optional) A valid integer value from 0 to 999999 for the maximum number of users that have concurrent sessions on a session host.
     Should only be set if the `type` of your Virtual Desktop Host Pool is `Shared`.

 * `preferred_app_group_type` (Optional) Option to specify the preferred Application Group type for the Virtual Desktop Host Pool.